Real Estate in Panama City, Panama

 When we asked expats what advice they would give a foreigner before buying a property in Panama City, they said:

 "1.
 It is important to research the area you are interested in buying property in, as different neighborhoods have different characteristics and amenities.
 2. It is also important to understand the local laws and regulations regarding property ownership, as well as any taxes or fees associated with purchasing property.
 3. It is recommended to hire a local lawyer to help you navigate the legal process of buying property in Panama City.
 4. It is also important to consider the cost of living in Panama City, as well as the availability of public transportation, healthcare, and other services.
-5. Lastly, it is important to understand the local currency and how it affects the cost of living and purchasing property in Panama City," explained one foreigner living in Panama City, Panama.
+5. Lastly, it is important to understand the local currency and how it affects the cost of living and purchasing property in Panama City," said one person in Panama City.

 Are foreigners allowed to own property in Panama City?